RADIUM AGE: 1908

 - Raymond McDonald’s The Mad Scientist.
 “Imaginative, a treasure-trove of motifs, but lacking literary quality… Still, a very important work typologically.” – Bleiler.

 - Edith Nesbit’s “The Third Drug” — a mad scientist tries to infect his involuntary subject with an agent that will transform him into a superman.
 Serialized at HILOBROW in 2021.
+Will be reissued by MIT Press as part of the collection More Voices from the Radium Age.

 - Richard Hatfield’s Geyserland: Empiricisms in Social Reform: Being Data and Observations Recorded by the Late Mark Stubble, MD, PhD: (A Tentative Edition).
 A Lost Race tale in which Mark Stubble discovers a 17th-century manuscript suggesting that a shifting of Earth’s axis in 9262 BCE doomed various species to extinction, and trapped the citizens of Geyserland in the Arctic near Greenland.
 When the land is rediscovered by “Adam Mann” in the 17th century, though, his love affair with “Evrona” is doomed.
 Sounds cliched and silly… but I dig the book’s cover.